720 FORT WASHINGTON AVEApt. 5Y

 Additional features of this property include: Large Bedroom with Double Exposures, Step Down Living Room, Bountiful Closet & Storage Space, Ceilings Over 8 1/2 Feet High, Windowed Kitchen & Bathroom, and Beautiful Original Hardwood Floors with Borders.

-155th Street to Dyckman Street, from the East River to the Hudson River.
+155th Street to Dyckman Street, from the Harlem River to the Hudson River.

 Fort Washington Ave - Margaret Corbin Dr7 mins